Guoji Zibai pan: Inscription

 According to the inscription, the Guoji Zibai pan was cast by Guoji Zibai (虢季子白), a nobleman in the Western Guo State (1046 BC–687 BC) in the Western Zhou dynasty (1046 BC–771 BC).
 The plate was cast in 816 BC, the 12th year of King Xuan of Zhou.
 Guoji was a major branch of the Guo lineage that ruled the Western Guo, and Zibai was his courtesy name.

-According to the inscription on the plate, in the 12 year of King Xuan of Zhou, also the year of 816 BC, Guoji Zibai was appointed by King Xuan to lead the army to battle with the nomadic tribe Xianyun in the north shore of Luo River, and gained a complete victory.
-Guoji Zibai cut the enemy's ears off and offered it to the King Xuan, King Xuan held a grand ceremony to honor his achievement and bestowed him a lot of horses and weapons to praise him.
+According to the inscription on the plate, in the 12 year of King Xuan of Zhou, also the year of 816 BC, Guoji Zibai was appointed by King Xuan to lead the army to battle with the nomadic tribe Xianyun in the north shore of Luo River, and gained a complete victory, killing 500 enemies and taking 50 as prisoners.
+Guoji Zibai cut the enemy's ears off and offered it to the King Xuan, King Xuan held a grand ceremony to honor his achievement and bestowed him a lot of horses and weapons to praise merit of him.
 Guoji Zibai specially cast the bronze ware to memorize the military operation and honor.

 The plate was cast in 816 BC, and the writing technique of the inscription on the plate was very similar to those of the Classic of Poetry, which was the earliest collection of poetry in China.